ChuhaBilli/BookStoreAPIAutomation/README.md

 In the tests listedin the feature file mentioned abve 1 scenario fails due to a potential bug.

 ## **Report:**
+**Cucumber Report**:
-Cucumber Report: report can be found at followign location:
+1. report can be found at followign location:
 	 ```bash
 	/target/cucumber-reports/cucumber-pretty.html
 	```
- open the .html file in the preferred browser.
+2. open the .html file in the preferred browser.

 ## **Test Strategy:**
 1. First of all the scope of the testing was explored by doing the functional testing.